Village industries: Flat Rock site

 The Flat Rock site closed in 1950, and the production was moved to the nearby facility in Monroe, Michigan.
 The site is now occupied by smaller private manufacturing companies; the surrounding land has been renovated into a park.
 A state of Michigan historical marker is now placed at the site.

 Plymouth site

 The Plymouth Mills site is located at 230 Wilcox in Plymouth, Michigan.
 A flour mill was built on this site in 1845 by Henry Holbrook.
 By 1860, "S. Hardenburgh" was listed as the owner, and in 1879 it became Wilcox Mills.
 Wilcox Mills was in continuous operation as a gristmill until Henry Ford purchased it and tore it down.

-Ford hired Albert Kahn to design a building for the site, and the new village industry opened in 1923.
+It is a commonly held myth that Albert Kahn designed this building for Ford.
+But research into Phoenix Mill for a State of Michigan Historic Marker reveals that neither of these mills was designed by Albert Kahn.
+This was confirmed via email by Kimberly N. Montague, current President & CEO of Albert Kahn Associates, Inc. on August 14, 2025.
+Plymouth Mill opened in 1923.
 The plant employed up to 23 people making taps and other tools used in manufacturing.
 The Plymouth site closed in 1948.
 The building was turned over to the Wayne County division of Parks, who used it as a garage.
 The site was designated a state of Michigan historic site in 1989.
 As of 2005, it is an artist's studio.